agilord/db_executor/README.md

 # Database query executor

-A database query executor that controls the parallelism (number of concurrently running queries) and handles the acquiring and release of the connections (e.g. in case of processing failure).
+A database query executor that controls the concurrency (number of concurrently running queries) and handles the acquiring and release of the connections (e.g. in case of processing failure).

 ## Usage